When somebody says, “I'm going backpacking,” and you reply, “where are you going?” Pakistan is not what you expect to hear.

 4. The Safety for Foreign Travelers

-Occupation of some northern regions by the Taliban ended only a mere decade ago, and more recently, contentions over the province of Kashmir have provoked a flaring of violence along the southern border.
+The Taliban's occupation of some northern regions ended only a decade ago, and more recently, contentions over the province of Kashmir have provoked a flaring of violence along the southern border.

 Wait.
 Breathe.
-Despite all the taboo, it is crucial to recognize that any conflict within Pakistan is now highly concentrated in only a few particular regions, and the majority of the country is now recommended as safe to travel.
+Despite all the taboos, it is crucial to recognize that any conflict within Pakistan is now highly concentrated in only a few particular regions, and the majority of the country is now recommended as safe for travel.

 Among backpacking circles, the people of Pakistan have a reputation for being almost overwhelmingly hospitable, and Will tells us it has never in living memory been as easier to acquire a travel visa.